anose001/anose001/README.md

 - 👋 Hi there
-- 👀 I’m interested in Quantum Physics, Machine Learning
+- 👀 I’m interested in
 - 🌱 I’m currently
 - 💞️ I’m looking
 - 📫 Send me a PM.